sandervanvugt/van-vugt-kubernetes/sander-cka-user-and-rbac/step1.md

 `kubectl get all`{{execute}}

 To configure user access, you'll need a matching Linux user.
-When prompted for a password, enter the text 'password' and confirm:
+To make the procedure a bit easier, the user gets sudo privileges as well:

-`sudo useradd -m -G sudo anna; sudo passwd anna`{{execute}}
+`sudo useradd -m -G sudo anna`{{execute}}